 e-Solution and e-Solution Offering

 The e-Solution shall consist only of either a fully hosted ASP offering or an object code non-exclusive license offering, both of which may be presented to the Prospect.
 The determination of the actual e-Solution to be provided to the Prospect (the “Transaction”) will be based upon negotiations between EOL and the Prospect and will be structured in such a manner as to compliment the commercial or other business needs of the Prospect.
 It is agreed that EOL will be solely responsible for all negotiations associated with a Transaction including final pricing and terms.
 In support of these negotiation efforts, Company agrees to work with EOL to develop a targeted offering to the Prospect, which offering will include, but not necessarily be limited to, a collaboration on product offerings, competitive positioning, economics, Prospect specific issues, collateral (as may be necessary), and general management issues.
+EOL agrees to use reasonable efforts to present and promote Company to Prospect as a provider of technology integration, operations and strategy, but will not be required to promote Company to the Prospect as the only source for these services.

 Fee Payment